heremaps/gluecodium/docs/lime_attributes.md

 generated code. _Annotation_ does not need to be prepended with `@`. _Annotation_ can contain parameters, e.g.
 `@Dart(Attribute="Deprecated(\"It's deprecated.\")")`.
 If some of the parameters are string literals, their enclosing quotes need to be backslash-escaped, as in the example.
+* **Public** or **Internal**: marks an element to have the corresponding visibility in Dart, disregarding any "global" visibility modifiers the element might have.

 C++-specific attributes
 -----------------------